 At this time of year it is always great to have some homemade broth in the freezer for a quick and light meal or to add as a base for a more nourishing soup.
-This recipe has been shared with us by our newest recipe contributor, Naturopathy student Nat Russell.
-Nat is a passionate foodie who shares simple and inspiring recipes on her own blog, Glow with Nat Russell.
-We look forward to testing this one out..
+This recipe has been shared with us by Naturopathy student Nat Russell.
+Nat is a passionate foodie who makes simple and inspiring recipes.

 1 x small leek

 2 x celery stalks (leave some leaves on)

 1 x teaspoon dulse flakes (or other sea vegetable)

 2 x bay leaves

 - Wash all your vegetables well and cut into chunks.